Altes Theater (Leipzig)

-The Altes Theater was the first theatre building in the German city of Leipzig.
+Altes Theater (the old theatre) was the first theatre building in the German city of Leipzig.
 It was on the site of today's tramway station Goerdelerring near Richard-Wagner-Platz.

 History

 Commissioned by the businessman Benedikt Zehmisch in 1766 from the architect Georg Rudolph Fäsch (1710–1787), it was at first called the Theater auf der Rannischen Bastei and sited on the foundations of a bastion on the city wall.
 It had three tiers of seating and boxes, with a capacity of 1186 standing and seated.
-It opened on 7 October 1766 with the tragedy Hermann by Johann Elias Schlegel, a ballet and a comedy - the audience included Johann Wolfgang von Goethe.
+It opened on 7 October 1766 with the tragedy Hermann by Johann Elias Schlegel, a ballet and a comedy – the audience included Johann Wolfgang von Goethe.
 In 1768 Gotthold Ephraim Lessing put on his play Minna von Barnhelm there.
 Johann Adam Hiller also sang there.